Lakatos, Köves and Partners

 Owning

 Yes, in general, real estate is subject to land and building tax levied by the municipality where they are located.
-The taxes are levied, by the respective municipalities’ regulations on local taxes, on the basis of the market value or floor space of the real estate.
+The taxes are levied, by the respective municipalities’ regulations on local taxes, based on the market value or floor space of the real estate.

 Further taxes may arise if business activity is carried out in relation to the real estate, such as corporate income tax, local business tax or VAT.